June 28, 2023

 Get a free valuation of your life insurance policy

 Life settlements can give insureds more money for their life insurance than any other method of withdrawal.
-The amount that is paid will exceed the amount of cash value in the policy by a substantial amount, usually three to four times more.
+The amount that is paid will exceed the amount of cash value in the policy by a substantial amount, usually four to five times more.
 But insureds need to pay special attention to how life and viatical settlements are taxed by their state of residence as well as any other laws that affect these transactions.

 Remember: Never abandon a life insurance policy without looking at the life settlement option first!